sleuthkit/autopsy/unix_install_scripts/README.md

   ```
 - At this point, you should be able to run Autopsy with the command `./autopsy` from within the `bin` directory of the extracted folder.

+## Setup Homebrew JNA paths
+A few features in Autopsy will only work (i.e. gstreamer) will only work if the JNA paths are specified.
+If you installed the necessary dependencies through Homebrew, you will want to either run this [script](add_homebrew_jna.sh) or manually add all the gstreamer lib and dependency lib paths to the env variable `jre_flags`.

 # Caveats
 - Not all current features in Autopsy are functional in a Linux and Mac environment including but not limited to: